Skagit casting should be slow, smooth, fluid, effortless, beautiful,efficient, and effective.

 10) Don’t believe everything you read on the internet.
 I believe it was “honest Abe” Lincoln who first said that.

 11) Don’t “rear back” and Lay your rod parallel to the water before your forward stroke.
 This is common with people switching from single handed, overhead casting to spey casting.
 It kills your cast.
-Instead, after the sweep, make a U turn with your forearms, wrists and hands, effectively drawing the letter U with your rod tip, in the sky, not laying it back and pointing at the bank behind you.
+Instead, after the sweep, using your forearms, wrists and hands, effectively drawing the letter U with your rod tip, in the sky, not laying it back and pointing at the bank behind you.

-12) Your cast should be relatively slow, fairly continuous but if you need to pause a little after the sweep that’s no big deal, just don’t stop, for too long, or everything will sink, and the cast won’t fly.
+12) Your cast should be relatively slow and fairly continuous but if you need to pause a little after the sweep that’s no big deal, just don’t stop, for too long, or everything will sink, and the cast will require extra effort in order to launch it effectively.

-13) Your cast should be relaxed, efficient, and effortless, withing reason.
+13) Your cast should be relaxed, efficient, and effortless, within reason.

 14) Let the rod do the work.
 Use your bottom hand to help you throughout the entire cast.